huynguy-db/arcion-docs/content/docs/Quickstart/_index.md

 ## Database Specific Setup Overview

-Different source and target databases may have slightly more specific and different setup instructions than the general guidelines provided in the Quickstart Guide above.
-Follow the six steps below for a pipeline specific setup for Replicant.
+Different source and target databases may have slightly more specific and different setup instructions than the general guidelines provided in this Quickstart Guide.
+Follow the six steps below for a pipeline specific setup for Replicant:

 1. Source Database Setup
 2. Target Database Setup